18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 ## Credit union

 GSA has a [credit union](https://www.gsafcu.gsa.gov/).
-It is free and easy to join if you&rsquo;re a current employee.
+It is free and easy to join if you're a current employee.
 Once you join, you're a member for life (even if you leave GSA).

 ## Discounts